 - Grade 2: Students transition to all cursive.

 - Grades 3-12: Cursive required in all grades.
-Students continue to work on the Three S’s: size, spacing, and slant.
+Students continue to work on The Three S’s: size, spacing, and slant.
+Each day, in grades 3-12, the teacher will choose a sentence for the students to copy from the board in their best legible cursive.

 Correct Paper Placement for Cursive Writing:

-Motivating students to change their pencil grip can be difficult.
+Motivating students to correct their pencil grip can be difficult.
 Change is awkward and takes time for adjustment and to see results.
 Correct pencil grip:

 - reduces hand fatigue